tezos/tezos-mirror/docs/introduction/howtouse.rst

                                             --storage-limit 46

-A baker is more likely to include an operation with lower gas and storage limits because it takes less resources to execute so it is in the best interest of the user to pick limits that are as close as possible to the actual use.
-In this case, you may have to specify some fees as the baker is expecting some for the resources usage.
+A baker is more likely to include an operation with lower gas and storage limits because it takes fewer resources to execute so it is in the best interest of the user to pick limits that are as close as possible to the actual use.
+In this case, you may have to specify some fees as the baker is expecting some for the resource usage.
 Otherwise, you can force a low fee operation using the `--force-low-fee`, with the risk that no baker will include it.

 More test contracts can be found in directory :src:`tests_python/contracts/`.
-An advanced documentation of the smart contract language is available :ref:`here<michelson>`.
+Advanced documentation of the smart contract language is available :ref:`here<michelson>`.
-For details and examples, see also https://www.michelson-lang.com/

 Validation
 ~~~~~~~~~~

-The node allows to validate an operation before submitting it to the
+The node allows validating an operation before submitting it to the
 network by simply simulating the application of the operation to the
 current context.
-In general if you just send an invalid operation e.g. sending more
+In general, if you just send an invalid operation e.g. sending more
 tokens that what you own, the node will broadcast it and when it is
 included in a block you'll have to pay the usual fee even if it won't
-have an affect on the context.
+have an effect on the context.
 To avoid this case the client first asks the node to validate the
 transaction and then sends it.